-What does the bible say about tattoos, ink, or markings on the body?
-This is a very controversial topic that often comes up among Christians is whether or not they should get tatoos or ink on their body.
+What does the Bible say about tattoos, ink, or markings on the body?
+One very controversial topic that often comes up among Christians is whether or not they should get tattoos or ink on their body.
 Should Christians get tattoos?
 Would it be a sin for Christians to get tattoos?
 Some Christians consider getting tattoos of scriptures, tattoos of Jesus, a cross, or other religious body markings.
 Is this appropriate behavior?
 What does the Bible say about tattoos?

 What Does the Bible Say About Tattoos, Body Markings, and Ink?

-Now, this is a very direct verse, and God seems very firm and serious about it.
-He commands not to cut on their bodies or placing tattoos on them (a common pagan practice at this time).
+In this verse, God commands the Israelites to refrain from cutting on their bodies or placing tattoos on them (a common pagan practice at this time).
 Then He reminds them of his authority at the end by proclaiming, “I am the Lord.”
-In other words, God says don’t do this….why you ask?
-Because I am the Lord and I said so, that’s why!
+In other words, God says don’t do this.
+Why?
+Because He’s God, so you better listen!

 What is a Tattoo Anyway, and What Does it Mean?

 A tattoo, as most of you probably know, is ink inlaid into a layer of the skin, which will permanently remain until death.
 It will never be washed away, although the color or pattern may fade or deteriorate over time.
 This is a big deal, because once it has been done, there is no going back.
-There are some “tattoo removal lasers,” but they don’t always work well, tend to be expensive, and may not be practical.
+There are some “tattoo removal lasers,” but they don’t always work well, tend to be very expensive, and may not be practical for all people.

-Now the interesting thing is that these tattoos apparently go all the way back in history to the pagans, and is connected with pagan practices.
-In fact, the only time the bible mentions this is in connection with pagan practices.
+Now, the interesting thing is that these tattoos apparently go all the way back in history to the pagans, and is connected with pagan practices.
+In fact, the only time the Bible mentions this is in connection with pagan practices.
 That doesn’t mean that people who get tattoos today are necessarily pagan.
 But Christians should take note and consider where the practice originated, and what connotations it may carry today.

 If your brother is distressed because of what you eat, you are no longer acting in love.
 Do not by your eating destroy your brother for whom Christ died.
 (Romans 14:15)

-But aside from that, there are other really great reasons not to get a permanent tattoo.
+Aside from scriptural commands, there are other really great reasons not to get a permanent tattoo.
 Here are some things to consider before getting inked:

-- You might catch something.
+- You might catch a disease.
 Even though tattoo practices are much cleaner these days, there are still cases of diseases being transmitted from unclean needles every year.
-This is serious folks.
+This is a serious risk.
 You wouldn’t want to go in and get a tattoo and AIDS, hepatitis C, or some other terrible disease would you?
 Sadly, this happens each year.

 - They hurt!
 Take something sharp and poke it into your skin.
 Now do that about 1,000 times and that is what a tattoo will feel like.
 That isn’t exactly my idea of a massage or restful day!
 You are literally paying someone to stab you with an inked needle hundreds or thousands of times.
 Hey, shouldn’t they be paying you?

 - They are permanent.
-My wife’s grandfather became a Christian about 5 years ago.
+My wife’s grandfather became a Christian a few years ago.
 When he was younger, he was in the Navy, and got a huge tattoo of a lady on his lower arm.
-As you can imagine, he regrets it badly.
+As you can imagine, he regrets it.
 Needless to say, he wears long sleeves quite a bit.
-And a 70 year old man looks strange with a large tattoo of a lady.
+And a 70-something-year-old man looks strange with a large tattoo of a lady.
 Not only that, imagine getting a woman’s tattoo on your arm, and then you break up or get a divorce.

-Here are a few of the common arguments or rationale Christians & others try to use to justify getting “inked.”
+Here are a few of the common arguments or rationale Christians or others try to use to justify getting “inked.”

 - I am not doing it to worship pagan stuff.
-Doesn’t matter.
+It doesn’t matter.
 Drinking blood was done in honor of idols too, but is it permissible to drink blood if you are thinking of God only?
-Don’t think so!
-It was a pagan practice then, and you are emulating them even today.
+It was a pagan practice then, and it is something more “secular” or “worldly” today.
 Even if you do it for a different reason, it is still inappropriate to drink blood, and I think tattoos fit right in there.

 - I want to get scripture or a cross tattoo to honor God–If you want to honor God, write his laws on your heart, not your body.
 Be a living example by your actions and deeds–not your ink work.
 Then share your heart with the world.
 Ink is completely unnecessary (unless on paper).
 I tell you the truth, God cares not for tattoos, but your heart.
-Your body & tattoo will pass away, but not your spirit.
+Your body and tattoo will pass away, but not your spirit.
 For God does not judge us by our appearance, but by our hearts.
 If you feel that you MUST have some scriptures on you, then get a t-shirt with scripture, or a hat, or a purse, or whatever.
 If you really want to please God in your heart, let the Holy Spirit speak to your conscience, and help bring others to Christ by your example.
 As discussed above, tattoos can be a real stubmling block for some Christians, and out of love for them, you should avoid them.

-If you seriously want a tattoo, here is the perfect solution for you: A temporary tattoo!
-These days there are tons of very nice temporary tattoo designs, and you can even customize your own design.
-Don’t get me wrong–I still don’t think this sets a Godly example to get a temporary tattoo for the scriptural reasons above, either.
+These days there are many temporary tattoo designs, and you can even customize your own design.
+It will not set a Godly example to get a temporary tattoo for the scriptural reasons above, either.
 But it would be a preferred option to a permanent tattoo for sure.
 In fact, let’s compare it to permanent tattoos.

 - It costs almost nothing—most can be purchased for less than $10.